efsalvarenga/CV/index.md

 _Bath - UK (Feb 2017 - Aug 2018)_

 My research extends the risk-return relationship, from the portfolio optimisation theory, for energy demand aggregation based on time-series forecasting.
-I hypothesise that a portfolio of customers, chosen through maximising the forecast accuracy, would be an ideal trading object within a peer-to-peer energy marketplace.
 - Responsible for designing an evolutionary optimisation model for time-series applications
 - Collaborated with the Department of Electronic and Electrical Engineering to develop a smart-grid energy model for the UK and Korea peer-to-peer energy trading project
 - Presenting and participating in several forecasting forums and UK power industry conferences.

+[comment]: # (I hypothesise that a portfolio of customers, chosen through maximising the forecast accuracy, would be an ideal trading object within a peer-to-peer energy marketplace)

 __Production & Reservoir Engineer__ | Petrobras Ultra-Deep Waters
 _Rio de Janeiro - Brazil (Apr 2014 - Dec 2016)_